Menu

 NCCR Colloquium

-Career Conversation : Beyond the Straight Path
+Career Conversations: Beyond the Straight Path

 A series of academic talks featuring PIs who discuss their career trajectories in research.
 The sessions focus on the decisions, challenges, and turning points that have shaped their professional paths.
 The series is intended for researchers at all career stages and aims to provide insight into the varied routes that can lead to long-term engagement in academia or the private sector.